-Let you take part in the decision - do whatever possible to permit and encourage you to take part, or to improve your ability to take part, in making the decision.

-- Find out your views try to find out your views, including past and present wishes and feelings, whether expressed verbally, in writing, or through behaviour or habits; any beliefs and values (e.g. religious, cultural, moral or political) likely to influence the decision; and other factors you would consider if making the decision or acting for yourself. - Consult family, friends or others with an interest in your welfare - for their views about your best interests and what is important to you, unless there is a good reason not to.
-This includes someone appointed under a Lasting or Enduring Power of Attorney, or your deputy.

-When people are consulted about the decision, you have a right to keep your affairs private, so it is not right to share every piece of information with everyone.

-- Identify all relevant circumstances try to identify all the things you would take into account, if making the decision or acting for yourself. - Avoid restricting your rights see if there are other options that may be less restrictive of your rights. - Avoid discrimination not make assumptions about your best interests simply on the basis of your age, appearance, condition, or behaviour. - Assess whether you might regain capacity consider whether you are likely to regain capacity (e.g. after receiving medical treatment).
+- Consider all the relevant circumstances the relevant circumstances will depend on the particular decision.
+For example, a decision about medical treatment will need include consideration of the judgement of the health professionals responsible for the specific treatment in question. - Let you take part in the decision do whatever possible to permit and encourage you to take part, or to improve your ability to take part, in making the decision. - Find out your views try to find out your views, including past and present wishes and feelings, whether expressed verbally, in writing, or through behaviour or habits; any beliefs and values (e.g. religious, cultural, moral or political) likely to influence the decision; and other factors you would consider if making the decision or acting for yourself. - Consult family, friends or others with an interest in your welfare for their views about your best interests and what is important to you, unless there is a good reason not to.
+This includes someone appointed under a Lasting or Enduring Power of Attorney, or your deputy. - Respect confidentiality note also, when people are consulted about the decision, you have a right to keep your affairs private, so it is not right to share every piece of information with everyone. - Avoid restricting your rights see if there are other options that may be less restrictive of your rights. - Avoid discrimination not make assumptions about your best interests simply on the basis of your age, appearance, condition, or behaviour. - Assess whether you might regain capacity consider whether you are likely to regain capacity (e.g. after receiving medical treatment).
 If so, can the decision wait until then? - If the decision concerns life-sustaining treatment not be motivated in any way by a desire to bring about your death.
 They should not make assumptions about your quality of life.